zengenti/atlas/README.md

   - Creating a new page requires the base layout to be rendered first with `{% extends "_layout.html" %}` then ensure the page content is wrapped with `{% block content %}{% endblock %}` (see the index.html page as an example).
   - Note: partials can have any naming convention as long as it's saved as a `.html` file.
 The default prepends partials with an underscore to clearly highlight partials but this is not a requirement.

-For more info about the syntax or how to include HTML variables and macros see the [nunjucks][nunjucks] site.
+For more info about the syntax or how to include HTML variables and macros see the [nunjucks](https://mozilla.github.io/nunjucks/templating.html) site.

 ## SVGs
 Add your SVGs into the `src/images/icons` directory and then use the SVG `<use>` element within your template that will reference the sprite at the top of the page.